 end if

-else if Table 5.1.3.1-2 is used and ,

-- the TBS is assumed to be as determined from the DCI transported in the latest PDCCH for the same transport block using 0 ≤ IMCS ≤27.
-If there is no PDCCH for the same transport block using 0 ≤ IMCS ≤27, and if the initial PDSCH for the same transport block is semi-persistently scheduled, the TBS shall be determined from the most recent semi-persistent scheduling assignment PDCCH.

 else

-- the TBS is assumed to be as determined from the DCI transported in the latest PDCCH for the same transport block using 0 ≤ IMCS ≤28.
-If there is no PDCCH for the same transport block using 0 ≤ IMCS ≤28, and if the initial PDSCH for the same transport block is semi-persistently scheduled, the TBS shall be determined from the most recent semi-persistent scheduling assignment PDCCH.
+- the TBS is assumed to be as determined from the DCI transported in the latest PDCCH for the same transport block using the indicated MCS index and corresponding MCS index table0 ≤ IMCS ≤28.
+If there is no PDCCH for the same transport block using the indicated MCS index and corresponding MCS index table 0 ≤ IMCS ≤28, and if the initial PDSCH for the same transport block is semi-persistently scheduled, the TBS shall be determined from the most recent semi-persistent scheduling assignment PDCCH.

 <Unchanged parts are omitted>